Abaid Ullah Baig

 Abaid Ullah Baig or Ubaidullah Baig is a Pakistani politician who is member of the Gilgit Baltistan Assembly.
-He is the Senior Minister in the Cabinet holding the Ministry of Finance, Industries, Commerce and Labour.

 Political career

-Abaid Ullah Baig contested 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from constituency GBA-6 (Hunza) on the ticket of Pakistan Tehreek-e-Insaf.
+Baig contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from constituency GBA-6 (Hunza) on the ticket of Pakistan Tehreek-e-Insaf.
 He won the election by the margin of 2,016 votes over the runner up Independent Noor Muhammad.
-He garnered 6,600 votes and won it by a good margin.
+He garnered 6,600 votes while Muhammad received 4,584 votes.

-Previously Abaid Ullah Baig contested the by election in 2016 as independent candidate and lost the election against Shah Salim Khan of ruling party.